aminboui/Prepio-kiro-hackathon/SUPABASE_SETUP.md

 ## 🧪 Testing the Setup

-1. Start your FixorAI application
+1. Start your Prepio application
 2. Complete a coding challenge
 3. Click the "Progress" button in the challenge interface
 4. You should see your statistics and challenge history